carringtonlab/TargetFinder/README.md

 Predicted targets are printed out if they are equal to or lower than the cutoff score specified.

+Note: the -i option limits FASTA35 to reverse complement matches only, but you can use the -r option with targetfinder.pl to search both strands of a sequence database.
+This should be done if the database is a genome sequence so that target sites on both strands can be found.

 References
 ============
 1. Allen E, Xie Z, Gustafson AM, Carrington JC (2005) microRNA-directed phasing during trans-acting siRNA biogenesis in plants.
 Cell 121: 207Ð221. doi:[10.1016/j.cell.2005.04.004](http://dx.doi.org/10.1016/j.cell.2005.04.004).
 2. Fahlgren N, Howell MD, Kasschau KD, Chapman EJ, Sullivan CM, Cumbie JS, Givan SA, Law TF, Grant SR, Dangl JL, Carrington JC (2007) High-throughput sequencing of *Arabidopsis* microRNAs: Evidence for frequent birth and death of *MIRNA* genes.
 PLoS ONE 2: e219. doi:[10.1371/journal.pone.0000219](http://dx.doi.org/10.1371/journal.pone.0000219).
+3. Fahlgren N, Carrington JC (2010) miRNA Target Prediction in Plants.
+Methods in molecular biology (Clifton, NJ) 592: 51Ð57. doi:[10.1007/978-1-60327-005-2_4](http://dx.doi.org/10.1007/978-1-60327-005-2_4).